apache/spark/dev/README_RELEASE_AIRFLOW.md

 until Monday, October 11, 2021 at 4:00 pm UTC, or until 3 binding +1 votes have been received.

 https://www.timeanddate.com/worldclock/fixedtime.html?msg=8&iso=20211011T1600&p1=1440

+Status of testing of the release is kept in TODO:URL_OF_THE_ISSUE_HERE

 Consider this my (binding) +1.